Justin-Randall/lochash/README.md

 ## Purpose

 There are a number of popular spatial database algorithms, from quad-trees and binary space partitions to statically processed potentially visible set (PVS) graphs.
-This one in particular is most often used for parallel computation, structured query and distributed processing.
+This one in particular is most often used for parallel computation, structured queries and distributed processing.
+It is intended to dramatically *reduce* the number of precision calculations required based on coordinate proximity in some data-space (such as, but not restricted to, location).

 ## Design